The Second Amendment to the U.S. Constitution, what does it say and what was its intent?

 So, whether you own guns that are used for hunting, target shooting, or protection, what are you doing to protect the rights to own firearms?
 I hope you are doing something.
 Many people over the last two hundred-plus years have fought and died for the freedom that we have today and if some of those people hadn't also been fighting for your right to own a firearm you wouldn't own one today.
 It ought to be obvious that gun owners face opponents that are dedicated to taking away our right to keep and bear arms and they have to be stopped.
 You might not like the idea of lobbyists, gun advocacy groups, or even being aligned with organizations that are portrayed as extremist by the leftists in the media and other sources.
 That is understandable but you had better also understand that those gun groups are powerful and effective and that is why they are despised by anti-gunners.
 I can also assure you that those same opponents of gun-ownership have no problem using whatever lies, propaganda, and over the top dramatization that they can to advance their cause and strip you of your right to own a gun, and I mean any gun.
 How ironic it is that the television and print media which owes its existence to the right to freedom of speech (as guaranteed in Article the third in the Bill of Rights) has shown themselves to be dedicated to the undermining of the Constitution and the effective if not literal abolishment of the Second Amendment.
 Don't allow them to be effective in oppressing you by their attempt to paint you as some zealot because you are willing to join others in fighting for your constitutional rights.
 To do so is to play right into the anti-gunner's hands.

 Who is fighting for our Second Amendment right?
 Not all groups claiming to be fighting on behalf of gun owners really are.
 The one that has by far been the most successful is the National Rifle Association.
-They have been fighting for nearly one hundred-forty years and they have been the most successful at thwarting the efforts of the gun grabbers.
+They have been fighting for nearly one hundred-fifty years and they have been the most successful at thwarting the efforts of the gun grabbers.
 They haven't won every battle but in all likelihood they are the only reason you are still able to freely use your gun today.
 Without them gun ownership would likely be an underground activity with all commerce being illegal.
 If you never belong to another gun or hunting group I strongly encourage you to join and support the NRA.
 I have been a member for thirty years and appreciate what they have done with everything from training law enforcement to firearms safety instruction.

 Gun Owners of America is another group that is fighting for our Second Amendment right.
 I am not a member of this longstanding group but I recognize their effort in the fight to preserve our right to keep and bear arms.
 I encourage you to visit their website.
 They have a host of links to other supporters of the Second Amendment.